Note: This page is where we publish our practices and internal policies for compliance reviews and for administrators of sites we host.

 We try to respond to feedback within 24 hours.

-Accessibility of our services relies on the following technologies to work with the particular combination of web browser and any assistive technologies or plugins installed on your computer:
+The accessibility of our services relies on the following technologies to work with the particular combination of web browser and any assistive technologies or plugins installed on your computer:

 These technologies are relied upon for conformance with the accessibility standards used.